nataliakzm/embedding-semantic-features/README.md

 # Embedding Semantic Features

-This project evaluates whether modern sentence embedding models explicitly encode continuous semantic attributes such as *danger* or *size*.
-A set of sentence pairs is embedded using several pooling strategies from the [SentenceTransformers](https://www.sbert.net/) library.
-The resulting vectors are analysed to see if the contrast between two groups (e.g. safe vs. dangerous) can be recovered by a simple geometric projection.
+This repository accompanies the article **"Representation of Deep Semantic Attributes in Sentence Embeddings"**.
+It contains the code used to examine whether modern sentence embedding models explicitly encode continuous semantic attributes such as *danger* or *size*.
+A set of sentence pairs is embedded using several pooling strategies from the [SentenceTransformers](https://www.sbert.net/) library and the resulting vectors are analysed to determine if the contrast between two groups (e.g. safe vs. dangerous) can be recovered by a simple geometric projection.

 ## Overview